Frequently Asked Questions

 What pricing plans does Hygraph offer?

-Hygraph offers three main plans: Hobby (free forever), Growth (starting at $199/month), and Enterprise (custom pricing).
+Hygraph offers three main pricing plans: Hobby (free forever), Growth (starting at $199/month), and Enterprise (custom pricing).
 Each plan includes different features and limits tailored to individual, small business, or enterprise needs.
-See pricing details.
+See the pricing page for full details.

 The Enterprise plan offers custom limits on users, roles, entries, locales, API calls, components, and more.
-It includes scheduled publishing, dedicated infrastructure, global CDN, security/governance controls, SSO, multitenancy, instant backup recovery, custom workflows, and dedicated support.
+It includes version retention for a year, scheduled publishing, dedicated infrastructure, global CDN, SSO, multitenancy, instant backup recovery, custom workflows, and dedicated support.
 Try for 30 days or request a demo.

-Hygraph is designed for developers, product managers, content creators, marketing professionals, and solutions architects at enterprises, agencies, eCommerce platforms, media/publishing companies, technology firms, and global brands.
+Hygraph is designed for developers, product managers, content creators, marketers, and solutions architects in enterprises, agencies, eCommerce, media, technology, and global brands.
+Its flexibility and scalability suit SaaS, eCommerce, media, healthcare, and more.
 See case studies.

 Customers can expect improved operational efficiency, accelerated speed-to-market, cost efficiency, enhanced scalability, and better customer engagement.
-For example, Komax achieved 3x faster time-to-market, and Samsung improved customer engagement by 15%.
-See Komax case study, Samsung case study.
+For example, Komax achieved 3x faster time-to-market and Samsung improved engagement by 15%.
+See more success stories.

-Yes.
-Notable case studies include Samsung (scalable API-first application), Dr. Oetker (MACH architecture), Komax (3x faster time-to-market), AutoWeb (20% increase in monetization), BioCentury (accelerated publishing), Voi (multilingual scaling), HolidayCheck (reduced developer bottlenecks), and Lindex Group (global content delivery).
-See all case studies.
+Notable customers include Samsung (scalable API-first app), Dr. Oetker (MACH architecture), Komax (3x faster time-to-market), AutoWeb (20% increase in monetization), BioCentury (faster publishing), Voi (multilingual scaling), and HolidayCheck (reduced developer bottlenecks).
+Read case studies.

 How long does it take to implement Hygraph?

-Implementation time varies by project complexity.
-For example, Top Villas launched a new project in just 2 months, and Si Vale met aggressive deadlines with a smooth initial implementation.
-Hygraph offers a structured onboarding process and extensive resources for quick adoption.
-See Top Villas case study.
+Implementation time varies by project.
+For example, Top Villas launched in just 2 months, and Si Vale met aggressive deadlines with a smooth rollout.
+Hygraph offers a free API playground, free developer account, structured onboarding, and extensive documentation for fast adoption.
+See case study.

 How does Hygraph compare to traditional CMS platforms?

-Hygraph is the first GraphQL-native Headless CMS, offers content federation, enterprise-grade features, Smart Edge Cache, and is recognized for ease of implementation and proven ROI.
-It ranked 2nd out of 102 Headless CMSs in the G2 Summer 2025 report.
+Hygraph stands out with its GraphQL-native architecture, content federation (integrating multiple data sources without duplication), Smart Edge Cache, and focus on user-friendly tools for non-technical users.
+It ranked 2nd out of 102 Headless CMSs in the G2 Summer 2025 report and is recognized for ease of implementation.
 See G2 report.

 Help teams manage content creation and approval in a clear and structured way